 With a catchy sampling of Steam’s "Na Na Hey Hey Kiss Him Goodbye,” Kristinia DeBarge’s pop anthem "Goodbye” became a fast hit in 2009, landing at #15 on the Billboard charts.
-The singer struggled to match the success with future releases, however, and she hasn’t had another hit in the 10 years since the song was released.
+The singer struggled to match the success with future releases, however, and she hasn’t had another hit since the song was released.

-Few dance songs were as infectious in 2010 as La Roux’s "Bulletproof,” which dominated the #1 slot on the UK charts and peaked at #8 on Billboard’s Hot 100 in the United States.
-However, the electropop band from Britain never had another hit, but there may still be hope: La Roux's third solo album is scheduled to release Feb.
+Few dance songs were as infectious in 2010 as La Roux’s "Bulletproof,” which dominated the #1 slot on the U.K. charts and peaked at #8 on Billboard’s Hot 100 in the United States.
+The electropop artist from Britain hasn't had another hit, but there may still be hope: La Roux's third solo album is scheduled to release Feb.
 7, 2020, and she has tours planned for the U.K., Europe, and the U.S. and Canada.

 Gloriana was a short-lived country band in the late 2000s and early 2010s that had one big hit in 2012 with the release of "(Kissed You) Goodnight.”
 The song peaked at #34 on Billboard’s Hot 100 list; however, the group broke up a few years later without producing another significant hit.

-Icona Pop’s high-energy dance tune "I Love It” was a soaring pop charts hit, landing at #7 with its catchy, in-your-face riffs and going double platinum with over two million copies sold.
-The dance anthem also hit the #1 slot in the UK; however, the Swedish pop duo hasn’t released another big hit in the interim.
+Icona Pop’s high-energy dance tune "I Love It” was a soaring pop charts hit, landing at #7 with its catchy, in-your-face riffs and going double platinum with over 2 million copies sold.
+The dance anthem also hit the #1 slot in the U.K.; however, the Swedish pop duo hasn’t released another big hit in the interim.